chillenb/pytblis/README.md

 New in version v0.0.11: `pytblis.contract` fully supports contractions between complex and/or real tensors of the same floating point precision, provided that `alpha` and `beta` are both real.
 This just contracts the real and imaginary parts separately with TBLIS.
+As of v0.0.14, this feature is enabled by default.
-It's turned off by default because it's still experimental, but you can enable it in `pytblis.contract` and `pytblis.einsum` by passing `complex_real_contractions=True`.
-Otherwise, all mixed-type contractions use NumPy.
+It can be turned off in `pytblis.contract` and `pytblis.einsum` by passing `complex_real_contractions=False`.

 ## Installation